Unison (Celine Dion album): Singles

-Five singles from Unison were released in Canada: "(If There Was) Any Other Way" in March 1990, "Unison" in July 1990, "Where Does My Heart Beat Now" in September 1990, "The Last to Know" in March 1991, and "Have a Heart" in July 1991.
+In Canada, four commercial singles were released: "(If There Was) Any Other Way" in March 1990, "Unison" in July 1990, "Where Does My Heart Beat Now" in September 1990, and "The Last to Know" in March 1991.
+The fifth promotional single, "Have a Heart" was issued in July 1991.
 All singles reached top forty in Canada, with "Where Does My Heart Beat Now" peaking at number six.
 They were also successful on the Canadian Adult Contemporary chart.
 Four of them reached top ten, and "Where Does My Heart Beat Now" topped the Adult Contemporary chart for two weeks.

 In the United States, "Where Does My Heart Beat Now" was released as the lead single in September 1990.
 It was followed by "(If There Was) Any Other Way" in March 1991 and "The Last to Know" in June 1991.
 "Where Does My Heart Beat Now" became Dion's first US top ten hit.
 The song reached number four on the Billboard Hot 100. "(If There Was) Any Other Way" peaked at number thirty-five there.
 All three songs also charted on the US Adult Contemporary chart where the most successful "Where Does My Heart Beat Now" peaked at number two.
 In early 1991, "Where Does My Heart Beat Now" was released as the first single from Unison outside North America.
 It was successful in Norway, reaching number four.
 "Where Does My Heart Beat Now" peaked inside the top forty in Ireland, France, Belgium, Netherlands, and New Zealand.
 It also charted in Australia and the United Kingdom.